Dave Heineman: Governor of Nebraska

 Heineman became governor on January 20, 2005, following Mike Johanns's resignation to become United States Secretary of Agriculture in President George W. Bush's Cabinet.
 On April 11, 2005, he announced that he would be seeking election to a full four-year term.
 He had the backing of Nebraska Senator Chuck Hagel, although he faced a difficult challenge in the Republican primary from former Nebraska Cornhuskers football coach and U.S. Representative Tom Osborne.
 He took 49 percent of the more than 197,000 votes cast and Osborne 45 percent.

 In the November 7, 2006 general election, Heineman defeated Democratic nominee David Hahn, securing 73.4% of the vote to Hahn's 24.5%.
-The Lincoln Journal Stars analysis of the 2006 gubernatorial race attributed Heineman's win to his opposition to Class I rural school reorganization and the granting of resident college tuition rates to the children of undocumented immigrants, helping him win over rural voters.
+The Lincoln Journal Stars analysis of the 2006 gubernatorial race attributed Heineman's win to his opposition to rural school consolodation and the granting of resident college tuition rates to the children of undocumented immigrants, as both of these issues greatly helped him win over the state's many rural voters.
 This proved critical in the primary.
 While Osborne carried most of the Omaha and Lincoln areas, which cast more than two-thirds of Nebraska's vote, Heineman won by sufficient margins in western and central Nebraska to secure the nomination.

 In 2010, Heineman signed two bills restricting abortion.
 One bill banned abortions at and after 20 weeks of pregnancy, based on the claim that fetuses of that age can feel pain; the other required that women seeking abortions be screened for mental-health problems.

 Heineman was reelected in 2010 with 73.9 percent of the vote to Democratic nominee Mike Meister's 26.1%.
 In June 2011, Heineman became the first sitting governor to endorse Mitt Romney's presidential campaign.